OleMussmann/Nix-Package-Search/README.md

 - Copy or symlink the `nps` script to a folder in your `PATH`, or include the `Nix-Package-Search` folder in your `PATH`.

 ## Automate package scanning (optional)
-- Set up a cron job or a systemd timer for `nps -s` at regular intervals.
+- Set up a cron job or a systemd timer for `nps -r` at regular intervals.
 Make sure to do so with your local user environment.

 ## Usage
     Usage: nps [OPTION]...
 SEARCH_TERM